-Norwegian law interprets the term 'winnings' broadly, in that the provision of private emails, the use of a telephone with payment beyond the normal rate or where the participation requires paid membership will be treated as a deposit.
+Norwegian law interprets the term 'stake' broadly in that the provision of private emails, the use of a telephone with payment beyond the normal rate or a paid membership being required for participation will be treated as a stake.
 Free games are not considered gambling.